jedisct1/rust-ipcrypt2/ipcrypt2-rust/README.md

 ## API Overview

-The primary interfaces are provided by the `Ipcrypt` and `IpcryptNdx` structs, which expose several functionalities:
+The primary interfaces are provided by the `Ipcrypt`, `IpcryptNdx`, and `IpcryptPfx` structs, which expose several functionalities:

 ### Initialization